andrewbranch/merge-props/README.md

 // Error: Didn’t know how to merge prop 'role'.
 ```

+## Related

+* [babel-plugin-jsx-merge-props](https://github.com/hooriza/babel-plugin-jsx-merge-props): Makes to use easier with babel-plugin

 ## Contributing

 Changes should be tested and have 100% coverage: